AnalystAJ/private/README.md

-<h1>On-premises Set A Remote Desktops DNS Settings To A DC’s Private IP address
+<h1>Set A Remote Desktops DNS Settings To A DC’s Private IP address
 </p>

 <h2>Environments and Technologies Used</h2>